 For more accommodation options in Melbourne check out Booking.com.
 They continuously offer the best rates and their custom service is on point.

 The Perfect 7-Day Melbourne Itinerary

-However, before we get to our Melbourne itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Melbourne itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads and SafetyWing.
-You can get a quick quote with World Nomads below:

 With that bit of useful advice out of the way, we can now set our sights on all the great places we’ve collected for this Melbourne travel itinerary.
 Inside, you’ll find all the best things to do in Melbourne to ensure you have as much fun as possible while you’re there.